mzoyinda/QRCode-Generator/README.md

 - React.JS
 - Node.JS

-## Getting Started with ModernPhotos Project
+## Getting Started with QRCode Generator Project
 Run the following commands in the project directory

 - `npm install`